-Riding the T – Boston’s subway system – is one of the most popular and least expensive transportation options.
+Riding the T – Boston’s subway system – is one of the most popular and least expensive ways to get to Fenway.
 The Green Line’s Kenmore Square and Fenway Park stations are just a short walk from the stadium.
 If you’re coming from outside the city, the MBTA’s commuter rails are a good bet.
 See the MBTA’s website for details.

 As if a day at the ballpark wasn’t awesome enough, a trip to Fenway Park can easily be combined with other activities to make for an unforgettable experience.

-You’ll definitely want to take a Fenway Park tour.
-The 60-minute guided tours are available year-round.
+60-minute guided tours are available year-round.
 On game days, tours are available three hours before games.
 These trips include a stop on the field’s warning track and a visit to the top of the Green Monster.
-Tickets are sold at the team box office or by calling 617-226-6666.

 Of course, like most major metropolitan areas, baseball isn’t the only thing going on in Boston.
 If you’ve tagged along to a game to humor a significant other, or simply to check an item off your travel bucket list, Beantown is loaded with other attractions.

 Two of the closest to Fenway Park illustrate the city’s diversity.
 Lucky Strike Lanes, on the third floor of Jillian’s Boston, offers bowling and billiards in a surprisingly stylish setting.
-The fun is 18-plus after 8 p.m.
-Monday through Thursday, and 21-plus after 8 p.m.
-Friday through Sunday.
+The fun is 21-plus after 8 p.m.

-For an even better experience, download the MLB.com At the Ballpark app before your visit.
-This official MLB ballpark mobile app is an essential companion when visiting your favorite Major League Baseball ballparks.
-It complements and personalizes the trip with mobile check-in, social media, offers, rewards and exclusive content.
+Download the MLB Ballpark app before your visit.
+It’s an essential companion when visiting your favorite Major League Baseball ballparks.
+It perfectly complements and personalizes the trip with mobile check-in, social media, offers, rewards and exclusive content.
 Select MLB ballparks allow you to experience upgrade components and also offer mobile food ordering.

 And if you need a hotel, find great rates with AAA on nearby lodging.